thenullvek/jsmn-aeris/README.md

 Features
 --------

-* compatible with C89
 * no dependencies (even libc!)
 * highly portable (tested on x86/amd64, ARM, AVR)
-* about 200 lines of code
 * extremely small code footprint
 * API contains only 2 functions
 * no dynamic memory allocation